-Enterprise Architect Vs Technical Architect Vs Solution Architect
+Enterprise Architect Vs. Technical Architect Vs. Solutions Architect

 There are three different architecture-related roles in the IT industry.
 Each of these roles is equally essential for the success of a project they are involved in and cannot be replaced by any other positions: